-In a forum with the members of the Caucus of Development NGO Networks (CODE-NGO) here on Thursday, Narisma explained in her presentation the vulnerability of the country to typhoons.
+In a forum with members of the Caucus of Development NGO Networks (CODE-NGO) here on Thursday, Narisma explained in her presentation the vulnerability of the country to typhoons.

-“When you have a hazard, does it necessarily translates immediately into a disaster?
+“When you have a hazard, does it necessarily translate immediately into a disaster?
 This is challenge for us, or do we just sit and say: It’s going to be a disaster, it’s the strongest typhoon.
 Do we accept that is already the case?” she asked.